Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos

 \subsection{Training}

-\paragraph{Training datasets.} We combine our large-scale synthetic \ourdataset dataset with multiple established academic benchmarks.
-For full scene-graph supervision, we use \ourdataset, which provides complete and temporally aligned object, attribute, and relation annotations.
-Additionally, we integrate human-annotated datasets across two types: (1) video instance segmentation datasets, including LV-VIS~\cite{wang2023lvvis}, OVIS~\cite{qi2021ovis}, and VIPSeg~\cite{miao2022vipseg}, to enhance temporal object grounding and robustness under occlusion; (2) video object relation datasets, including VidOR~\cite{shang2019annotating} and ImageNet-VidVRD~\cite{shang2017vidvrd}, to provide diverse relation patterns and improve relational reasoning.
-Since VidOR and ImageNet-VidVRD provide only bounding box annotations, we adopt SAM2 to convert boxes into segmentation masks, ensuring compatibility with the \ourmodel{} architecture.
-To unify supervision across datasets with heterogeneous annotations, we design task-specific prompting templates that serialize annotations into a structured autoregressive text format aligned with our scene-graph schema.
-This combination of synthetic and real-world video annotations allows our model to learn complete scene-graph structures while benefiting from the diversity, temporal complexity, and realism of human-annotated video data. \paragraph{Implementation Details.} We build on the Qwen2.5-VL architecture and set $\tau_{\mathrm{eff}}{=}0.5$ during trajectory-aligned token arrangement.
+{\textbf{Training datasets.}} We train \ourmodel by combining our synthetic \ourdataset, which provides complete scene-graph supervision, with established human-annotated benchmarks.
+Specifically, we integrate video instance segmentation datasets (LV-VIS~\cite{wang2023lvvis}, OVIS~\cite{qi2021ovis}, VIPSeg~\cite{miao2022vipseg}) for robust temporal grounding under occlusion, and video relation datasets (VidOR~\cite{shang2019annotating}, VidVRD~\cite{shang2017vidvrd}) to enrich relational reasoning.
+To ensure architectural compatibility, we use SAM2 to convert bounding box annotations from VidOR and VidVRD into segmentation masks.
+Finally, we unify these heterogeneous datasets using task-specific templates that serialize annotations into a standardized autoregressive format, effectively blending dense synthetic structures with complex real-world dynamics.

+{\textbf{Implementation Details.}} We build on the Qwen2.5-VL-3B and set $\tau_{\mathrm{eff}}{=}0.5$ during trajectory-aligned token arrangement.
 In the resampling stage, we use two three-layer Perceiver-Resamplers with 32 learnable latent queries each.
 We finetune the model for one epoch (37K steps), freezing the Qwen2.5-ViT backbone to preserve pretrained visual priors while jointly training the vision–language projector, object-trajectory and temporal-window resamplers, and the language model with learning rates of $5{\times}10^{-5}$, $1{\times}10^{-4}$, and $2{\times}10^{-5}$, respectively.
 This schedule enables the new resampling modules to adapt more aggressively without destabilizing pretrained components.
 Models are trained on a single node with 8×H100 GPUs.